chauhan-varun/propTrack/README.md

 # PropTrack - Rent & Electricity Bill Management System

 A full-stack web application for managing rent and electricity bills for up to 90 rooms.
-Built with Next.js 14 (App Router), TypeScript, Prisma (SQLite), shadcn/ui, and TailwindCSS.
+Built with Next.js 14 (App Router), TypeScript, Prisma (PostgreSQL), shadcn/ui, and TailwindCSS.

 ## 🚀 Features